OSHistory/histgeodata/README.md

-# histgeodata
+# Historical Vector Geo-Data

 ## Links to historical geo-data on the web

-This repository is a list of links to historical vector-based gis-data.
+This repository is a list of links to historical vector-based gis-data (I intend to add a list for raster-based data in the future).

 Please respect the data providers license requirements and always do credit the data source in your published work.

 ## Cross-Country

+### CensusMosaic

+A collection of Historical GIS files mainly from Europe, Germany and Austro-Hungarian Empire.
+Suitable especially for choropleth maps (can be linked via the ID to statistical datasets).

+Registration: Yes

+Data can be downloaded [here](http://censusmosaic.org/data/historical-gis-files)

 ### European Borders 1938-1944